Failed to install Android.apk on device

 4. Delete the contents in the bin folder

-5. Now to a Clean + Build
+5. Now do a Clean + Build

 6. Try to run the App, it should get uploaded

-If the above solution does not work for you then you must try to change the default ADB connection timeout value i.e. 5000ms to some higher value.
-Let's see how we can do that,
+If the above solution does not work for you, then you must try to change the default ADB connection timeout value, i.e., 5000ms to some higher value.
+Let's see how we can do that:

 2. Select Android

-3. Under Android, Select DDMS
+3. Under Android, select DDMS

-4. Now look for Text field : ADB connection time out (ms):, change the value from default 5000 to say 15000.
+4. Now look for the text field: ADB connection timeout (ms): change the value from default 5000 to say 15000.

 5. Click on Apply and OK.